GregoryKogan/mephi-laboratory-works/Sem-3/lab1/README.md

 This project contains implementation of smart pointers and benchmark of them.

 ## Dependencies
-To install web interface dependencies run the following command:
+To install web interface backend dependencies run the following command:
 ```bash
 ./interface/backend/install_dependencies.sh
 ```